OU blog

 Working with others

 All these points in this article have been written with a single tutor in mind.
 Tutorials are sometimes supported by two or even more tutors.
 Working with one or more tutors gives tutors and students some interesting advantages.
 Firstly, it offers redundancy.
-If your internet connection was to experience a temporary outage, the second tutor can immediately jump in and continue a tutor.
+If your internet connection was to experience a temporary outage, the second tutor can immediately jump in and continue a tutorial.
 Secondly, it enables for an efficient division of responsibilities: one tutor can lead a session, and another tutor can be supporting the session by reading the text chat, and interacting with students.
 Another benefit is that students, get to hear different voices, which makes it more interesting.
 Finally, different tutors can facilitate interesting online pedagogies.
 Two tutors could, for example, argue with each other, adopting opposing viewpoints.
 The tutors might role-play, to demonstrate some key learning outcomes.

 When working with other tutors, planning is important.
 Make sure you find the time to decide who is doing what some time before a scheduled tutorial.
 You might decide on this through a short online meeting, or you might develop a plan through an email conversation.
 You might also decide to work collaboratively on a presentation.
 Do make sure you share views about whether you have preferences in terms of covering certain learning outcomes, or have any specific technical or pedagogical skills you would like to emphasise or to draw upon.
 Clear communication facilitates effective collaboration.